alastairgould/Watchdog/README.md

 ## How to use

 To allow Watchdog to start reporting the service healthcheck status, the service must first register a healthcheck with the Watchdog.
-To do so you must configure the healthcheck inside your servicemanifest.xml file
+To do so you must configure the healthcheck inside your servicemanifest.xml file as an extension:

+Example:

 ```xml
   <ServiceTypes>